 On the other hand, there are other third-party GPU monitors for Windows 10 & 7 to check GPU temp.
 Like, MSI Afterburner, CPU-Z, or Asus GPU Tweak serves the same purpose.
 They are free small in size and accurate in the result.

-How To Lower GPU Temp?
+How To Lower your GPU Temperature?

 Don’t overclock your GPU too much

-So if your GPU is giving you an ideal hash rate then don’t overclock it.
+From a mining perspective, if your GPU is giving you an ideal hash rate then don’t overclock it.
 Besides graphic cards, these days are good at producing better hash results while consuming less power and generating less GPU heat.

-Always Monitor your GPU temp While Mining
+Always Monitor your GPU Temp While Mining

 The miner program for GPU mining display power which the graphic cards are consuming.
 Along with this feature these programs you can also check GPU temp.
 But as a precautionary measure, you should have MSI Afterburner, VRAM or CPUID GPU-Z to monitor GPU temperature.